matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 2. Clients MUST fix the keys that are being verified at the beginning of the verification process, and ensure that they do not change in the course of verification.
-3. Clients SHOULD also display a warning and MAY refuse to verify a user when it detects that the user has a device with the same ID as a cross-signing key.
+3. Clients SHOULD also display a warning and MUST refuse to verify a user when they detect that the user has a device with the same ID as a cross-signing key.
-4. If a client does not detect when a device has the same ID as a cross-signing key, it MUST check key IDs being verified in a consistent order: it must check if the key ID matches a cross-signing key first, and if not, treat it as a device ID.

 A user's user-signing and self-signing keys are intended to be easily replaceable if they are compromised by re-issuing a new key signed by